inkarkat/vim-GrepHere/README.md

   in a scratch buffer
 - ttoc ([vimscript #2014](http://www.vim.org/scripts/script.php?script_id=2014)) is based on outline and creates a regexp-based table of contents of the current buffer
+- qlist (https://github.com/romainl/vim-qlist) persists :ilist (and related) in the quickfix list, so it works like :GrepHere, but is also covering any included files

 USAGE
 ------------------------------------------------------------------------------